jarviswuod/30daysofdjango/README.md

 ## Python Tutorial  By Mosh
 This tutorial introduces you to all the core concepts to getting started with python.
 It's like the base foundation to the entire journey.
 Ensure to have the core concpets well before moving forward else you will be more confused.
-Take you time to learning the concepts.
+Take time learning the concepts.
 You have some python knowledge?
 No worries just rewatch the tutorial for review.
 You can even watch the tutorial 2x faster if necessary.
 It's just important to jog your mind with the course before diving to Django.

 Since we are limited to time frame don't waste much time here coz there's still have lots to cover.